 Overview of Applied Analytics Practicum

-The applied analytics practicum project provides a professional practice experience for students in the MS Analytics program, and creates an opportunity to apply ideas from the classroom to an important advanced analytics/data science problem of significant interest to a business, government agency, or other organization.
+The applied analytics practicum project provides a professional practice experience for students in the MS Analytics program, and creates an opportunity to apply ideas from the classroom to a data science problem of significant interest to a business, government agency or other organization.
 The course is designed to give students experience in how to:

 - properly define and scope an analytics project to fit the needs of an organization;